 This article has more to do with the prevalence of one type of car accident: distracted driving accidents, which account for the highest number of crashes in New Orleans.
 That is not to say that other types of accidents are not as important.

 Feel free to reach out to Wright & Gray for legal consultation and more if you’re ever involved in a car crash caused by someone’s negligence.
-In such cases, you can secure fair compensation if you get a team of experienced personal injury attorneys to represent you.
+In such cases, you can secure fair compensation if you get a team of experienced car accident attorneys to represent you.

 For now, let’s dive back into the topic.